See Meghan Markle and Prince Harry's First Christmas Card With Archie

 The Queen's Commonwealth Trust shared the GIF (so very modern, Sussexes!) on Twitter, writing, "Just sharing the sweetest Christmas Card from our President and Vice-President, The Duke and Duchess of Sussex.
 Very Merry Christmas, everyone!"

-Nonetheless, it's a refreshing sight.
+Followers of the royal couple will not be seeing any of these photos IRL, however, since the pair only sent out an e-card in order to be more eco-friendly.

 This is just one of the few glimpses into their private life Harry and Meghan have offered since they wed in 2018.
 Over the past year and a half, the new parents have shared photos from their nuptials and various royal engagements, while keeping their day-to-day life very intimate, to say the least.

 Normally, the public would see more of Harry and Meghan, but this fall the duo chose to take their small family across the pond for the holidays.
 A family spokesperson recently confirmed that they're currently enjoying "the warmth of the Canadian people and the beauty of the landscape with their young son."